50 Inspiring Things to Do in Athens with Kids

 It requires a little climb to get up the hill.

-There is a 4-hour guided tour that you can do with older kids because it involves some walking.
+There are tours that you can do with older kids because it involves some walking.
 It takes you to the most famous hills of Athens, like Pnyx Hill.
 You will also visit the picturesque neighborhood of Anafiotika, located on the slopes of the Acropolis hill.
 It’s one of the most beautiful places of Athens we have been.
 It has narrow winding alleys, small white houses with touches of blue, and many flowers.
 It resembles the villages on the Cycladic Greek islands.

 A cemetery is not the first place you think about to visit with kids during your holidays in Athens, but the archaeological site of the Kerameikos Cemetery is worth it for historic reasons.
 This is the most ancient cemetery of Athens, and it was also the first public one.

 It was built in an area that previously was used by potters and vase painters to produce the famous Attic vases, hence the area was called Kerameikos, which means “ceramic” in English.
 Subsequent floodings of the river in the area made them leave and the Kerameikos neighborhood was turned into a burial ground.
 The location was at the outskirts of ancient Athens, which the ancient Greeks chose because they used to bury their dead outside of the city.

 It was excavated with the financial help of a German-American industrialist, called Oberlander in the 1930s and the museum on the site is named after him.
 The Oberlander Museum gives you insight into ancient burial ceremonies and is well worth visiting it.

 Nowadays, Kerameikos Cemetery is a tranquil place where you can stroll around between the ancient graves, the sculptures (mostly copies, as the originals are in museums), olive trees and wildflowers.
 You can also see parts of the ancient city walls of Athens.
 It’s located at the end of Ermou Street.